 While tech evangelists tout AI as the solution to everything from productivity woes to world hunger, the reality is far less rosy.

-You’re looking at failure rates between 70% and 85% for AI projects – way worse than traditional IT projects.
-Ouch.
+You’re looking at failure rates between 70% and 85% for AI projects.
+Way worse than traditional IT projects.

 Think that’s bad?
 Just wait.

 Only 30% of AI pilots ever make it to full implementation.
-That’s right – most die on the vine.
+Most die on the vine.

 And here’s a real kick in the teeth: the number of businesses scrapping their AI initiatives has jumped from 17% to 42% in just one year.
 Not exactly the success story you’ve been sold.